chl64/ML2--LDA_topic_modeling/README.md

   <img width=600 src="demo_images/unique_vocabs_in_test.png" >
 </p>

-LDA takes this situation into account by introducing "**pseudo-counts**" for all vocabs **including the unseen ones**.
+LDA takes this situation into account by introducing "**pseudo-counts**" to all vocabs **including the unseen ones**.
 In this way the unseen vocabs were "virtually seen" during training, giving the generative model the capability to generate these unseen vocabs when put in use.

 ---